sawyerwatts/Checklists/README.md

 code?
 (Automated tests are usually the answer here).
     - If you haven't already, this would be a good time to abstract impurities.
     - Especially test the boundaries between modules, and between impurities.
+    - Also rigorously test with various inputs, possibly with fuzzing.
 1. Monitoring: how do you ensure this feature keeps working?